lucasfini/SmartHome/index.md

  <h1> Smart Home Monitor - Lucas, Andrew, Luca </h1>

   <h1 id="october-29th-week-8">October 29th, 2019 (Week 8)</h1>

+  <p> UPDATE-Nov 4: Researched multiple ways to try and come up with a fix for this problem, couldn't figure it out.
+New Solution is to use a ST-Link V2 to program the stm32 instead of using a serial connection. <p>

  <p> Had problems with the STM32.
 The error is posted below. <p>